J\'anossy densities and Darboux transformations for the Stark and cylindrical KdV equations

 \end{example}

-{ \begin{remark} The function $\sigma$ and the parameters $\underline\nu$ can be understood as scattering data for the cKdV solution under consideration.
-In analogy with \cite{GGJM, GGJMM}, we could interpret $\sigma$ as a function describing a gas of solitons. \end{remark}}
+\begin{remark} The function $\sigma$ and the parameters $\underline\nu$ can be understood as scattering data for the cKdV solution under consideration.
+In analogy with \cite{GGJM, GGJMM}, we could interpret $\sigma$ as a function describing a gas of solitons. \end{remark}

-Our final result concerns the asymptotic behavior of the J\'anossy densities and associated cKdV solutions when $T\to+\infty$, uniformly in $X\in\R$.
-To this end, we formulate some stronger conditions on the function~$\s$, cf.~\cite{CafassoClaeysRuzza,CharlierClaeysRuzza}.
+Our final result concerns the asymptotic behavior of the J\'anossy densities and associated cKdV solutions when $(X,T)$ goes to infinity in different regions of the $(X,T)$-plane, as illustrated in Figure \ref{figure: phase diagram}.
+To this end, we need again to require stronger conditions on the functions $\s $, namely Assumption \ref{assumption:strong} (cf.~\cite{CafassoClaeysRuzza,CharlierClaeysRuzza}).